-Note that in relation to business rates, we use final revenue figures up to 2020-21, so that there are no surpluses or deficits to account for.
-We do include the impact of in-year surpluses or deficits in relation to 2021-22 (adjusting for additional reliefs granted and section 31 grants paid in 2021-22 after NNDR1 returns were submitted).
+Note that in relation to business rates, we use final revenue figures up to 2022-23, so that there are no surpluses or deficits to account for.
+For 2023-24, we rely on information from NNDR1s.
 We do not currently account for any deficits/surpluses on the Collection Fund relating to council tax by default, even for historical years.